plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 language: plotly_js
 ---

-# Friction-less client-side modularization
+# Modularizing monolithic javascript projects

-January 26, 2015
+January 28, 2015

 ---
-> **tl;dr** One library's solution to approaching client-side modularity using a mono-repo, one npm package and several CommonJS require-able modules.
+> **tl;dr** One javascript library's solution to approaching client-side modularity using a mono-repo, one npm package and several CommonJS require-able modules.

 The current era of client-side javascript stands between two major events: the